-ADAPTED is a podcast that explores the experiences of Korean-American adoptees who repatriate or resettle in Korea.
-Since the 1950s, an estimated 200,000 children have been adopted internationally from Korea.
-The experiences of adoptees are as varied and unique as each individual’s circumstance; yet most know their stories from a similar starting point — as international adoptees.
-What happened before, as Korean children, with families and roots as deep as ginseng?
-What happens after when adoptees return to this land to rediscover, uncover, learn and reflect?
-These are their stories.
+ADAPTED is a podcast that explores the experiences of Korean adoptees who have repatriated or resettled in Korea.
+Since the 1950s, researchers say about 200,000 children were adopted internationally from Korea.
+The experiences of adoptees are as varied and unique as each individual’s circumstance; yet most know their stories from a similar starting point — as transnational adoptees.
+What were the circumstances that sent them as young children from their native country?
+What are their experiences as these adopted people return to rediscover, uncover, learn and reflect?

 KAOMI GOETZ is an American journalist and a Korean-American adoptee.
-As a 2016-7 Fulbright US Senior Scholar, she is reporting on the experiences of Korean-American adoptees who have returned to Korea.
-She is based in Seoul, Korea.
+As a 2016-7 Fulbright US Senior Scholar, she reported on the experiences of Korean adoptees who had returned to Korea to live.
+She was based in Seoul, Korea.

 All views expressed in the podcast are those of the individual parties, and not necessarily shared by the Korean-American Educational Commission, the U.S. Department of State or the government of the Republic of Korea.